mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

     We suggest you to convert in a standard mode all your microservices in order to achieve a better governance of your microservices.

   ![new-adv-conf](img/new-adv-conf.png)

+  [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) you can find more detailed guidelines about the creation and the management of configurations from DevOps Console.

 ## Improvements